ipa320/accompany/UvA/NomadLocalisation/README.txt

   roslaunch localise.launch

-Optionally click "2D Pose Estimate" button in visualisation and click-drag the correct position of the robot on the map.
+Optionally click "2D Pose Estimate" button in visualisation and click-drag the correct position of the robot on the visualized map.

+Now when driving the robot around the transform from /map to /base_link gives the location of the robot within the map.